artemiy-228/Course-Work/README.md

 # Coursework
 Hello everyone!
 My name is Sychev Artemy and I'm a student!
-My major is Programming and Applied Mathю
+My major is Programming and Applied Math.
 Here are my coursework that I did from 1st to 8th semester!
 Each coursework in this repository is distributed under an open license, which means you are free to use, distribute, and modify them in accordance with the license terms.
 My goal is to make knowledge and research accessible to anyone striving for learning and growth.
 Thank you for your interest in my work and I hope that these works will help you in your educational and professional journey!